rsing148/CommunityClassroom-Git/README.md

 	* Cons:
 		* Single point of failure - Since the entire history of the project is in a single place, you risk losing everything.

+		* Difficult to administer as each contributor has its own database

 ![Local Version Control Diagram](image-5.png)

 ## Centralized Version Control Systems

 * People found the need to collaborate with developers on other systems.
 For example, CVS, Subversion, Peforce.

-* They have a single server that contains all the versioned files, and a number of clients that check out files from that central place.
+They have a single server that contains all the versioned files, and a number of clients that check out files from that central place.

 * Pros:
 	* Everyone knows to a certain degree what everyone else on the project is doing.